RexFracht868454/Lightning-Strike/README.md

 Command:
   - lightning = lightning where you look
   - lightning <player> = lightning on the player you choose
+  - lightning <all> = lightning on all players

 Permissions:
  - lightning.command.cmd
   - description: Allows you to spawn a lightning
   - default: op
+ - lightning.bypass.cmd
+  - bypass